How Culinary Travel and Eating Locally Can Help Uncover the World’s Beauty

-This act of discovery is even more palpable when we head to “Parts Unknown,” as the late Anthony Bourdain chose to name them—those new destinations that challenge us and act as a mirror on our own food and drink choices, and our culture at home.
-They bring with them unfamiliar – and occasionally difficult to prepare – ingredients and dishes, and often a whole lot more.
+This act of discovery is even more palpable when we head to “Parts Unknown,” as the late Anthony Bourdain chose to name them — those new destinations that challenge us and act as a mirror on our own food and drink choices, and our culture at home.
+They bring with them unfamiliar — and occasionally difficult to prepare —ingredients and dishes, and often a whole lot more.
 So how exactly does deep culinary travel enrich us?
-How do we set about learning about a place through its food?
+How do we set about learning about a place through its food and the local tastes of its people?
 And which culinary experiences might form the strongest connections between a traveler and a destination?

 Culinary travel in Malaysia